Seed Fund for Documentary Filmmakers

 Women in Film & Video DC 〉 Seed Fund for Documentary Filmmakers

 The first Seed Fund grants were made in 2016.
-Recipients of the Seed Fund for Documentary Filmmakers include Susanne Coates, Charles Cohen, Emily Cohen, Betsy Cox, Susan Donnelly, Stephanie Flores-Koulish, Kristin Reiber Harris, Katie Lannigan, Kimberly McFarland, Krystal Tingle, and Emily Wathen.
+Recipients of the Seed Fund for Documentary Filmmakers include Cintia Cabib, Susanne Coates, Charles Cohen, Emily Cohen, Betsy Cox, Susan Donnelly, Gabrielle Ewing, Stephanie Flores-Koulish, Kristin Reiber Harris, Vanessa Johnston, Katie Lannigan, Carolyn McCulley, Kimberly McFarland, Krystal Tingle, and Emily Wathen.

 Few Seed Funds exist for documentary filmmakers.
 WIFV understands the importance of first-in support and is grateful for the many contributions it has received from its members to support this program.
 In addition to a grant of $2,500, WIFV will offer a mentoring component with accomplished WIFV members and the Executive Director, and bring the power of our programming to address key education needs.